shijusisobhan/shijusisobhan/README.md

 <a href="mailto:shijusisobhan@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email" /></a>&nbsp;
 <a href="https://scholar.google.com/citations?user=4wzohA0AAAAJ&hl=en"><img src="https://www.aib.world/wp-content/uploads/2020/12/ethics-blog-google-scholar-profile-large.jpg" width="80" height="27" /></a>&nbsp;
  <br />
-Working as a Research Area Specialist in Bioinformatician at<a href="https://medicine.umich.edu/dept/michigan-neuroscience-institute/"> Michigan Neuroscience Institute, University of Michigan</a>. <br>
+Working as a Research Area Specialist in Bioinformatics at<a href="https://medicine.umich.edu/dept/michigan-neuroscience-institute/"> Michigan Neuroscience Institute, University of Michigan</a>. <br>
  Previously worked as a postdotoral fellow at <a href="https://www.northwestern.edu/">NorthWestern University, Chicago</a>. <br>
     PhD, Computational Biology from <a href="https://www.iiitd.ac.in//">Indraprastha Institute of Information Technology, Delhi</a>. <br>
     Master's Degree, Electronic Engineering from <a href="https://cusat.ac.in/">Cochin University of Science and Technology, Kochi</a>. <br>